LINK(2) - phpMan

 this file (see the description of /proc/sys/fs/pro-

-tected_hardlink in proc(5)).
+tected_hardlinks in proc(5)).

-EROFS The file is on a read-only file system.
+EROFS The file is on a read-only filesystem.

-EXDEV oldpath and newpath are not on the same mounted file system.
+EXDEV oldpath and newpath are not on the same mounted filesystem.

-(Linux permits a file system to be mounted at multiple points,
+(Linux permits a filesystem to be mounted at multiple points,

 but link() does not work across different mount points, even if